pranavsky/Terraform_Workshop/Readme.md

 Repo Download

-5. Assuming you have VS CODE installed in your machine, look for HashiCorp Terraform extension and download it. if you dont have VSCODE then get it from here - https://code.visualstudio.com/download
+5. Assuming you have VS CODE installed in your machine, look for HashiCorp Terraform extension under settings and download it. if you dont have VSCODE then get it from here - https://code.visualstudio.com/download
 6. Download the source from this repo, unzip it.
 Note: You will need to edit the values of the following argument names in provider.tf (credentials, project) which you can do after point 11.

-7. On the command prompt, change the directory to the source code which we did in point 6.
+7. On the command prompt, change the directory to the source code folder which we did in point 6.

 Google Cloud